Chemical Pregnancy Support Madison WI | Early Pregnancy Loss Counseling | Dancing Bee

 It Counts.
 Your Grief Counts.

-The length of a pregnancy does not determine the depth of grief.
-What matters is what that pregnancy meant to you, especially if you'd been trying for a long time, or if this was an IVF cycle, or if you'd already experienced loss before.
-In therapy, I honor what this loss means to you specifically.
+The length of a pregnancy does not determine the legitimacy of your grief.
+What matters is what that pregnancy represented to you—especially if you've been trying for a long time, were undergoing treatment, or have experienced loss before.
+In therapy we honor the significance this pregnancy held for you.

 The Pain of Chemical Pregnancy